leohsieh20040725/GEOL0069_Week4/README.md

 del kmeans, labels, band_data, band_stack, valid_data_mask, X, labels_image
 ```
-This Python script performs K-means clustering on a Sentinel-2 satellite image to classify surface features based on reflectance values from the red (B4) band.
-It begins by importing necessary libraries: rasterio for handling satellite imagery, numpy for numerical operations, sklearn.cluster.KMeans for clustering, and matplotlib.pyplot for visualization.
-The script specifies the file paths for the Sentinel-2 image stored in a designated directory and loads Band 4 (Red) using rasterio.open(), storing the pixel values in a NumPy array.
-To ensure meaningful processing, a valid data mask is created to filter out pixels with no-data values (zero pixels).

-Once the image data is loaded, the script reshapes the band values into a 1D array while excluding invalid pixels.
-The K-means clustering algorithm is then applied with two clusters (n_clusters=2), aiming to distinguish different surface types, such as sea ice and open water.
-After fitting the model, the script assigns each pixel a cluster label, classifying the satellite image into distinct regions based on reflectance characteristics.

-To reconstruct and visualize the results, the classified pixel labels are reshaped back into the original image dimensions.
-Any masked-out pixels are assigned a no-data value (-1) to preserve data integrity.
-The clustering results are displayed using plt.imshow(), where different clusters are represented in distinct colors, allowing for an intuitive visual analysis.
-Finally, the script clears memory by deleting unnecessary variables to optimize performance.

-This approach enables an unsupervised classification of Sentinel-2 imagery, allowing researchers to analyze environmental features without requiring labeled training data.
-The generated classification map provides valuable insights into surface variations, making it a useful tool for climate monitoring, environmental research, and land cover classification.

 ![image](https://github.com/user-attachments/assets/4dbda879-080b-406b-b1f0-24b97a1d7aa8)

-This image represents the result of K-means clustering applied to a Sentinel-2 optical band (B4).
-The clustering algorithm groups pixels into two distinct clusters, as shown by the different colors.
-The yellow regions likely correspond to sea ice or land, while the darker regions represent open water or other surface types.
-The color bar on the right indicates cluster labels, with a no-data value (-1) assigned to areas outside the valid data range.
-This classification helps in distinguishing different surface features in remote sensing imagery.
+This image shows the K-means clustering result on a Sentinel-2 B4 optical band, grouping pixels into two clusters.
+Yellow regions likely represent sea ice or land, while darker areas indicate open water or other surface types.
+The color bar displays cluster labels, with -1 assigned to no-data areas.
+This classification enhances the distinction of surface features in remote sensing imagery.

 #### GMM Implementation
+This Python script applies Gaussian Mixture Model (GMM) clustering to a Sentinel-2 B4 optical band using scikit-learn.
+It reads the B4 band with Rasterio, stacks the data into a NumPy array, and creates a mask to exclude zero-value pixels.
+The valid data is reshaped and clustered using GMM with two components, allowing for soft clustering, where each pixel is assigned a probability of belonging to each cluster.
+The results are stored in an array, with -1 for no-data areas, and visualized with Matplotlib, color-coding different clusters.
+This method is effective for analyzing sea ice, land cover, and environmental patterns in Sentinel-2 imagery.

 ```python
 import rasterio